rbroek/objectiv.io/docs/taxonomy/location-contexts/ButtonContext.md

 # ButtonContext

-Interactive element, representing a button.
+An [ActionContext](/docs/taxonomy/location-contexts/ActionContext) that describes an interactive element that represents a button.

 import Mermaid from '@theme/Mermaid';